Concentrated sets and the Hurewicz property: Applications in the Laver model

 and

-In the proof of Proposition~\ref{prp:bdHur} below we shall use several times without mentioning the following straightforward \bfct Let $K\sub\PN$ be a countable compact set, and for every $x\in K$ let $A_x\sub \PN$ be a sequence convergent to $x$.
+In the proof of Proposition~\ref{prp:bdHur} below we shall use several times without mentioning the following straightforward \bfct Let $K\sub\PN$ be a countable compact set, and for every $x\in K$ let $A_x\sub \PN$ be the range of a sequence convergent to $x$.
 Then for every $x\in K$ there exists a finite set $L_x\sub A_x$ such that the set

 is compact. \efct